What Is Use Tax in California? (Definition, Examples & Exemptions)

-Use tax bears repeating because it can create so many headaches and it is an area where the CDTFA is really digging in their heels.
+California use tax bears repeating because it can create so many headaches and it is an area where the CDTFA is really digging in their heels.

-It's also due when a product is purchased from outside the state for use within the state when the seller is not registered for, nor collects sales tax in that state.
+It's also due when a product is purchased from outside the state for use within the state when the seller is not registered for, nor collects, state sales tax.

 Use tax in the past has not been the purview of the seller; the buyer owes the use tax.
 However, state governments are beginning to hold sellers responsible for it when it is not paid.